-- Move the oven rack to the lowest position in the oven, this will allow the ham to be in the center of the oven.
-Preheat the oven to 275 F, and remove the packaging from the spiral ham.
+- Move the oven rack to the lowest position in the oven, this will allow it to be in the center of the oven.
+Preheat the oven to 275 F, and remove the packaging from the meat.

-- Melt the butter in a small skillet over medium high heat and saute the onion until soft while stirring occasionally.
+- Heat the oil in a small skillet over medium high heat and saute the onion until soft while stirring occasionally.
 Add the garlic cloves and saute for two minutes, stirring constantly.
 Transfer the onion and garlic to the roasting pan and add the fresh thyme sprigs and the bay leaf.

 - Deglaze the skillet with 1/4 cup of unsalted chicken broth.
 Scrape the browned bits off the bottom of the skillet with a wooden turner or spoon.
 Pour the liquid from the skillet into the roasting pan, then pour the rest of the chicken broth into the roasting pan.

-- Place the spiral ham cut side down on top of the onion slices and cover tightly with foil.
+- Place the meat cut side down on top of the onion slices and cover tightly with foil.

 - Cook at 275 F for 12 minutes a pound or until a meat thermometer reads 125 - 140 F. A 10 pound spiral ham would take roughly 2 hours.
 Uncover the ham during the last 30 minutes.

-- Remove the ham from the oven and tent with foil.
+- Remove it from the oven and tent with foil.
 Let the ham rest for 20 minutes so the juices can redistribute.

 - Remove the sliced onion and garlic cloves from the roasting pan and place in a serving bowl.
 Pour the pan juices in a bowl and skim the fat off.
 Use the pan juices to baste the sliced ham after it has rested.

-- Serve the ham with the cooked onions and garlic cloves, spiced applesauce, a homemade mustard sauce, or ham gravy.
+- Serve the meat with the cooked onions and garlic cloves, spiced applesauce, a homemade mustard sauce, or gravy.